Our Bird Protection Camps on Cyprus

 Despite the sometimes adverse circumstances, our actions in Cyprus are successful.
 Every year thousands of limesticks and hundreds of nets are seized.
 At least in the spring the level of bird poaching has now significantly decreased (see our Results and Statistics).

-Our actions in Cyprus are only made possible with carried out with supporter donations and with the generous support of our cooperation partner Stiftung Pro Artenvielfalt.
+Our actions in Cyprus are only made possible by supporter donations and with the generous support of our cooperation partner Stiftung Pro Artenvielfalt.